You’d be surprised how much experiences you can get out of S$150 in Singapore over five days!

 Other noteworthy mentions: Free outdoor movies with MovieMob

-S$20 and Under
+S$20 and under

-Entrance Fee: Free (locals), S$15 (foreigners)
+Entrance Fee: Free for locals, S$15 for foreigners

 The Projector — Are you a film buff and sick of expensive, soulless blockbuster movies?
 The Projector regularly screens alternative indie films from Asia to the Americas, and you can chill out with a beer or two afterwards.
 Check out the schedule here.

 ArtScience Museum — It’s easily one of the most recognisable places in the Marina Bay area, modelled after the shape of a lotus flower.
-Their exhibitions are known for their interactivity, and it’s an intoxicating one-stop destination blending the best of both art and science together from around the world.
+The ArtScience exhibitions are known for their interactivity, and it’s an intoxicating one-stop destination blending the best of both art and science together from around the world.

-Entrance Fee: S$15
+Entrance Fee: ~S$15